 Can you outline the different ways climate solutions use a gender lens framework?

-Our portfolio has a mix of investments, however most are in emerging markets.
+Our portfolio has a mix of investments, however most are in developed markets.
 Although our plan is to build a global portfolio.

 For example, energy tends to be more of a male dominated sector.
 So there, there might need to be more post investment support around getting more women into leadership, mentorship programs.